mozilla/hawk/README.md

 Using a timestamp requires the client's clock to be in sync with the server's clock. **Hawk** requires both the client clock and the server clock to use NTP to ensure synchronization.
-However, given the limitations of some client types (e.g. browsers) to deploy NTP, the server provides the client with its current time in response to a bad timestamp.
+However, given the limitations of some client types (e.g. browsers) to deploy NTP, the server provides the client with its current time (in seconds precision) in response to a bad timestamp.

 There is no expectation that the client will adjust its system clock to match the server (in fact, this would be a potential attack vector).
 Instead, the client only uses the server's time to calculate an offset used only